 - Instant results await – use our FREE online calculator to see how much you could release.

-- Unless you decide to go ahead, Key’s service is completely free of charge, as its typical advice fee of 1.65% of the amount released would only be payable on completion of a plan, subject to a minimum advice fee of £1,499.
+- Unless you decide to go ahead, Key’s service is completely free of charge as Key's usual advice fee of 1.99% of the amount released would only be payable on completion of a plan, subject to a minimum advice fee of £1,499.